Cadillac Seville: First generation (1976–1979)

 The Seville, introduced in May 1975 as an early 1976 model, was Cadillac's answer to the rising popularity of European luxury imports as Mercedes-Benz, Audi and BMW.
 GM planners were becoming concerned that the division's once-vaunted image as the "standard of the world" was fading, especially among younger generations of car buyers.

 Over time, European luxury cars had become quite luxurious and even more expensive than the much larger Cadillacs.
-As market share of these imports continued to climb, it became obvious that the traditional American automotive paradigm of "bigger equals better" had begun to falter.
+As market share of these imports continued to climb, it became clear that the traditional American automotive paradigm of "bigger equals better" had begun to falter.
 The Seville became the smallest and most expensive model in the lineup, turning Cadillac's traditional marketing and pricing strategy upside down.
-Full size design prototypes were created as early as winter of 1972–73 (wearing the tentative name LaSalle, reviving the Cadillac junior brand from 1927 to 1940).
-Subsequent design prototypes looked edgier (specifically a 1973 named LaScala which forwardly hinted at the 1992 Seville).
+Full-size design prototypes were created as early as winter of 1972–73 (wearing the tentative name LaSalle, reviving the Cadillac junior brand from 1927 to 1940), and subsequent design prototypes looked edgier (specifically a 1973 named LaScala, which forwardly hinted at the 1992 Seville).

 Styling took strong cues from the Rolls-Royce Silver Shadow.
 Cadillac stylists added a crisp, angular body that set the tone for GM styling for the next decade, along with a wide track stance, giving the car a substantial, premium appearance.
 A wide chrome grille flanked by quadruple rectangular headlamps with narrow parking and signal lamps just below the header panel, while small wrap-around rectangular tail lamps placed at the outermost corners of the rear gave the appearance of a lower, leaner, and wider car.
 The taillight design was similar to that used on a rejected Coupe DeVille concept.

-Unibody construction included a bolt-on subframe with a rear suspension based on the rear-wheel drive 1968–74 X-body platform that underpinned a range of intermediate GM autos.
-It also featured a rear differential with thicker front subframe bushings similar to the second generation F platform used in the Camaro, Firebird, and the 1975–79 X-body platform.
-Substantial re-engineering and upgrades from these humble origins earned it the unique designation "K-body" (rather than "X-special" following the format of the A-special Chevrolet Monte Carlo/Pontiac Grand Prix and B-special Buick Riviera).
-Also shared with the X-body platform was part of the roof stamping and trunk floor pan (for 1973 and newer vehicles).
+Unibody construction included a bolt-on subframe with a rear suspension based on the rear-wheel drive 1968–74 X-body platform that underpinned a range of compact GM cars.
+It also featured a rear differential with thicker front subframe bushings similar to the second generation F platform used in the Chevrolet Camaro, Pontiac Firebird, and the 1975–79 X-body platform.
+For the substantial re-engineering and upgrades from the X platform, it was given the unique designation "K-body".
+Also shared with the X-body platform was part of the roof stamping and trunk floor pan (for 1975 and newer vehicles).

-Seville engineers chose the X-body platform instead of the originally intended to be used German Opel Diplomat in response to GM's budget restrictions—executives felt re-engineering an Opel would be more costly.
+Seville engineers chose the X-body platform instead of the originally intended Opel Diplomat in response to GM's budget restrictions (executives felt re-engineering an Opel would be more costly).
 Another proposal during development was a front-wheel drive layout similar to the Cadillac Eldorado.
 This proposal was also rejected because of budget concerns since the transaxle used for the Eldorado was produced on a limited basis solely for the E-body (Eldorado/Toronado) and the GMC motorhome of the mid-1970s.